eth-cscs/alps-uenv/docs/pkg-reframe.md

 # ReFrame Testing Tutorial

-When [ReFrame] tests are enabled for an uenv, they are automatically run:
+When [ReFrame] tests are enabled for a uenv, they are automatically run:

 * in the CI/CD pipeline after the image has been built;
 * in daily/weekly testing of individual vClusters;